 Both a Solvency Capital Requirement and a Minimum Capital Requirement is calculated.
-The Solvency Capital Requirement must be met under normal operating conditions, while the minimum capital requirement is an absolute requirement which must be met at all times.
+The Solvency Capital Requirement must be met under normal operating conditions, while the minimum capital requirement is an absolute requirement which must always be met .
 The Solvency Capital Requirement is risk dependent, while the minimum capital requirement is not risk sensitive.